To visit Casa Faro, you must be of legal drinking age in your country of residence.

 Casa Faro is named for the lighthouses of México's coast.
-A single light, kept for a stranger.
+A single light, kept through the night, for a stranger, for a sailor, for the one still at sea.
 The oldest hospitality we know.

 The bottle takes their shape.
-The mark — an arched door — is the way in.
+The mark, an arched door, is the way in.
+The light, still on.

 Stoneware ceramic, the clay of México's coast.
-Sealed in wax.
-The mark is pressed into the body before firing.
+Hand-poured into a plaster mould.
+Set, drawn, and marked before firing.
+Sealed with cork.

 A blanco.
 Tahona-crushed.
 Unaged.
 What the agave is, before anything is done to it.